Skip to content

 This event will be planned and executed by the non-profit John N. Gardner Institute for Excellence in Higher Education (Gardner Institute).

-The 25-year-old Gardner Institute has been focused on improving teaching, learning, student success, and completion in postsecondary education to advance broader societal equity and justice.
+The 25-year-old Gardner Institute has been focused on improving teaching, learning, student success, and completion in postsecondary education to ensure that every learner earns a credential that leads to a meaningful career and a highly fulfilling life.
 The Gardner Institute’s focus to date has been on undergraduate education — which is the foundation for graduate education, and influences and connects with how graduate education is delivered, with what success, and for whom.
 This convening explores graduate student success as a logical extension of the Institute’s work.
 We mean to expand the student success movement to include graduate students.

 • Organizer Name: Gardner Institute